View Vertically: A Hierarchical Network for Trajectory Prediction via Fourier Spectrums: Method

-The coarse keypoints estimation sub-network aims to forecast several key positions on the corresponding future time steps with \emph{a lower spatial-temporal resolution}.
-It learns agents' behavior patterns from spectrums, making itself available to focus on the behavior details that are difficult to reflect in the time series.
-In addition, agents' multi-style characteristics \cite{wong2021msn} are also considered in this stage.
-A VAE-like encoder-decoder structure is designed to generate multiple random estimations to adapt to agents' uncertainty and randomness.
+The coarse-level keypoints estimation sub-network aims to forecast agents' keypoint spectrums with \emph{a lower spatio-temporal resolution}.
+An encoder-decoder structure is designed to generate multiple random predictions to adapt to agents' uncertainty and randomness.